Operations and Special Programs Manager

 Elana Ehrenberg

-Elana Ehrenberg joined the Design Trust in October 2019.
+Elana Ehrenberg joined the Design Trust in October 2019 as a program manager, managing projects and researching policy.
+Now, as our Director of Strategic Partnerships, Elana coordinates our policy and advocacy work for a more equitable and sustainable public realm.
 Previously, Elana was the Community Relations Manager at NYC Ferry Operated by Hornblower, where she managed the ferry’s government relations and community outreach since its launch in 2017.
 Elana worked to create strategic partnerships with local businesses, civic groups and non-profits in all of the neighborhoods surrounding NYC Ferry landings.
 Before joining the ferry, she worked in the New York City Council where she was the Director of Special Projects for Council Member Jimmy Van Bramer, managing the Participatory Budgeting process.
 Elana received her B.A. from New York University studying music, but after college she became interested in access to public space and transportation while working for a local music festival.
 She is the recipient of City & State’s Responsible 100 award (2018) and was a member of Coro’s Leadership New York program (2019).
-Elana believes in designing for spatial equity in mind, especially on our streets.
+Elana enjoys watercolor painting, talking about local politics, and open streets.
 Email Elana.

 Alexa Mauzy-Lewis

 She received a Master’s in Creative Publishing and Critical Journalism from the New School for Social Research, with a minor in Design Studies from Parsons School of Design, where she worked as a teaching assistant and student advisor.
-She also holds a B.A. in Communication Studies from Pace University in New York City.
-Alexa currently lives in Brooklyn with her cat, Goat, where they both love to birdwatch.
+She also holds a B.A. in Communication Studies from Pace University in New York City, where she now teaches as an adjunct in the media studies department.
+Alexa currently lives in Brooklyn with her cats, Frog and Toad, where they all love to birdwatch.
 Email Alexa.

 Director of Development